UoB-COMSM0166/2026-group-24/README.md

     <tr>
       <td rowspan="2"><b>Map Exploration</b></td>
       <td>
-        As a player, I want to move across a hexagonal tile map so that I can explore the world and discover new areas.
+        As an Adventure RPG enthusiast, I want to move across a hexagonal tile map so that I can explore the world and discover new areas.
       </td>
       <td>
         Given the player selects a hex tile, when it is within the movement range, then the player moves to that tile and the remaining steps decrease accordingly.